-This Network is not seeking to replicate, but to build on existing resources and provide a useful platform for practitioners and researchers and anyone interesting in Singing for Health.
-The aim is to support those researching Singing for Health with promoting their work and to support new and emerging voices as well as established researchers/practitioners.
-Membership to the network will open to those working in or interested in Singing for Health (in the UK, mainly).
+This Network is not seeking to replicate the work of existing networks in the field of arts and health, but to build on - and signpost to - existing provision and provide a useful platform for practitioners and researchers and anyone interesting in finding out more about Singing for Health.
+We want to help those researching Singing for Health and to support new and emerging voices as well as established researchers/practitioners.

 We are delighted to be supported by a range of partners and experts in the field of Singing for Health.
 We’d like to thank Dr Stephen Clift for his support and advice so far and will be looking forward to his input to the network.
 We also want to thank Sonia Price at Canterbury Christchurch University for her help and support with the survey we conducted in 2020.
 Dr Daisy Fancourt has expressed her support and will be sharing some of her thoughts on Singing for Health on the network.
 Thank you to all the contributors so far.
 As we evolve and grow, we will be pleased to welcome all supporters and partners, from education, health and the arts.

 And if this all sounds useful, then do join the network as a member and make use of our news, resources and events.